Preconception counselling from Priory

 - Partner and other family support

 It helps for women to consider the practical and emotional support available from their partner and other family members.
 Women may need support or referral for relationship difficulties or domestic abuse.
-Partners with mental health problems may benefit from assessment and treatment prior to pregnancy
+Partners with mental health problems may benefit from assessment and mental health treatment prior to pregnancy

 - Is there anything else that might make pregnancy difficult?